 Also spelled Pae Muang Pee as in the name of the reserve where this site is located (Pae Muang Pee Forest Park, which covers an area of 0,27km²), is an area comprising rock outcrops formed by erosion over the millennia.

-This gives columns and mushroom-shaped rocks, while several millennia ago, the Yom River, which today crosses the city of Phrae, passing through this mountain range de Phi Pan Nam.
+This creates columns and mushroom-shaped rock formations, whereas several millennia ago, the Yom River, which today flows through the city of Phrae, passed through this mountain range of Phi Pan Nam.

-Muaeng Phi, can be translated locally as “ghost town”, due to the slightly “otherworldly” appearance of these structures that have survived the centuries.
+Muaeng Phi can be translated locally as "the ghost town", due to the somewhat "otherworldly" appearance of these structures that have survived the centuries.

-Located outside the city, 10 km from the center, it is the most famous attraction in the area.
-The area is easily explored on foot and is very concentrated.
-Without being exceptional, it is photogenic and the appearance of the whole is a bit particular, if only because of this dominant yellowish color which dominates the whole.
+Located outside the city, 10 km from the center, it's the area's most famous attraction.
+The area is easily explored on foot and is quite compact.
+While not exceptional, it's photogenic and has a rather unique look, if only because of the dominant yellowish hue.

 The good news is that it's free so why not.
 To get there, hire a songthaew (2-row pickup) from Phrae, it should cost you 400 Baht for this outing.